Wij zeggen nee, nee, nee, tegen een AZC: Reception

 On 1 November 2025, the "Hardcore Mix" of "Wij zeggen nee, nee, nee, tegen een AZC" debuted on the Dutch Single Top 100 at No. 28.
 By 7 November, the song was the second-most daily streamed song in the Netherlands on Spotify, behind only "The Fate of Ophelia" by Taylor Swift, with over 200,000 streams per day.

 The song has been described as far-right and xenophobic by several Dutch media sources.
 De Volkskrant said that it was "more than a lame meme: it's a worrying signal, especially in light of the recent demonstrations and protests against asylum centers in the Netherlands."

 Spotify was asked to remove the song from the platform for violating its policy against music that "incites violence or hate against protected groups of violent extremism" with an "immediate risk".
 However, Spotify said in a statement that the song "does not violate our platform policy" and it will be allowed to remain on the platform.
 Lawyer Emile van Reydt believed that the song remains just within the legal limits because "The lyrics are vague and not directly directed at a specifically defined group.
 You can absolutely argue about whether it is tasteful, but it cannot be ruled out that a judge would rule that the text falls under freedom of expression."

 Chart battle

 A counter-movement began in early November to stream the song "Vrijheid, gelijkheid, zusterschap" (lit.
 'Freedom, Equality, Sisterhood') by Sophie Straat instead, to prevent "Wij zeggen nee, nee, nee, tegen een AZC" from reaching number one on Dutch Spotify.
 The campaign was started by the Dutch feminist group Dolle Mina.
 Straat herself said, "That new AI song against asylum centers is something else, dead scary and above all dangerous.
 Let's be clear.
 Immigration is not a problem.
 Immigration is an enrichment.
 It's our system that's failing."
 Straat's song reached number one on Dutch Spotify on 9 November, blocking "AZC" at number two.
 The artist credit for "AZC" was also temporarily changed to "Intermissible" with the credits "Bad luck, song gone", which JW said made the chart battle "fixed".

+VluchtelingenWerk Nederland (Dutch Council for Refugees) created a response version named "Ja ja ja, zo is Nederland", a carnival song with positive lyrics about the way "different cultures enrich our Dutch society."
+The organisation received increased registrations following the popularity of "AZC".

+Removal

+On 11 November 2025, the song was removed from all streaming services.
+JW announced this on a YouTube video titled "Who is the extremist here?" where he suspected that his accounts were hacked and he was investigating how to put it back up.
+Spotify confirmed that it was pulled by the rights' holder DistroKid.
+"AZC" had recorded over 1.5 million streams prior to its removal.